Retrieve data with APIs from Python

 Make this Notebook Trusted to load map: File -> Trust Notebook

-5 Managing Secrets and Exceptions
+5 Managing secrets and exceptions

 We have already used several APIs.
 However, these APIs were all without authentication and had few restrictions, except for the number of calls.
 This is not the case for all APIs.
 It is common for APIs that allow access to more data or confidential information to require authentication to track data users.